mossgreen/mossgreen.github.io/_posts/2019-01-27-IntelliJ-Config.md

 /Library/Application Support/AppName
 ```

-If the app adheres to the standard OS X conventions you weill find info in one or all of these places.
-If it doesnt store here you might check for a `/Users/username/.intellij` folder or something similar in your home directory
+If the app adheres to the standard OS X conventions you will find info in one or all of these places.
+If it doesn't store here you might check for a `/Users/username/.intellij` folder or something similar in your home directory

-## Errors
+## Got Errors

 ### 1. Could not target platform: 'Java SE 11' using tool chain: 'JDK 8